 CardioCreativity classes are supported by The Pew Center for Arts & Heritage.

 The Dance Apocalypse (Gabrielle Revlock and Nicole Bindler) is a Philadelphia-based company that makes dances with you and for you that transcend the border between audience and stage.

 Nicole Bindler is a body-based performing artist and Somatic Movement Educator who has taught BMC® Yoga, Contact Improvisation and Performance Practice internationally.

-To learn more about the project and the artists visit TheDanceApocalypse.org.
+To learn more about the artists and their projects visit TheDanceApocalypse.org.